-- As a result of the drop in the national birth rate that began in 2007, the number of high school graduates has been in decline since 2011, along with the projection of a "Demographic Cliff" that will hit around 2025. - This demographic declining trend has been intensified by the fact that only 70% of high school graduates pursue college education. - A third factor that is conflating the enrollments situation is the current tight labor market that has reduced unemployment rate to one of the lowest levels in decades. - The tight labor market conditions also caused a spike in wage rates, with delivery workers able to be paid over \$20/hour, contributing to the high inflation rate that has driven up the prices of almost everything. - High inflation rates cause most parents to struggle to keep up with basic family needs.
-Parents may encourage their recently graduated high school students to join the job market to support the family and take advantage of the higher wage levels. - The currently seen higher wage level contributes negatively to the old argument regarding whether there is a premium for getting a university degree, and whether that premium is significant enough to justify the high cost of the university degree.
+- As a result of the drop in the national birth rate that began in 2007, the number of high school graduates has been in decline since 2011, along with the projection of a "Demographic Cliff" that will have full impact on the college going population in 2025. - The declining demographic trend has been intensified by the fact that only 54% of high school graduates are currently pursing college education. - A third factor complicating the trend is the tight labor market that has reduced the unemployment rate to one of the lowest levels in decades. - These tight labor market conditions have also caused a spike in wage rates, with entry level workers being paid over \$20/hour, contributing to a high inflation rate that has driven up prices of almost everything. - High inflation rates caused most parents to struggle to keep up with basic family needs.
+Parents may encourage their recently graduated high school students to join the job market in support of the family and take advantage of the higher wage levels. - Higher wage levels contribute negatively to the value proposition concerning a university degree.